-Charles and Caroline Hubbard continued to live at 386 Marlborough in 1886, but moved soon thereafter.
-Caroline Hubbard continued to be shown as the owner on the 1888 Bromley map.
+Charles and Caroline Hubbard continued to live at 386 Marlborough during the 1885-1886 season, but moved thereafter.

 By the 1886-1887 winter season, 386 Marlborough was the home of dry goods merchant Robert Ferguson and his wife, Mary A. (Watson) Ferguson.
 They had lived at 115 Marlborough during the previous season.
-They continued to live at 386 Marlborough in 1888, but had moved to 330 Commonwealth by 1889.
+They continued to live at 386 Marlborough during the next season, but had moved thereafter to 330 Commonwealth.

-By the 1888-1889 winter season, 386 Marlborough was the home of leather merchant William Quirin and his wife, Isabella Finlay (Mercer) Quirin.
+On October 15, 1888, 386 Marlborough was purchased from Caroline Hubbard by leather merchant William Quirin.
+He and his wife, Isabella Finlay (Mercer) Quirin, made it their home.
 They had lived at the Hotel Brunswick (southeast corner of Clarendon and Boylston) during the previous season and also had maintained a home in Chestnut Hill.
-He is shown as the owner of 386 Marlborough on the 1890, 1895, and 1898 Bromley maps.

-During the 1890-1891 winter season the Quirins were living elsewhere and 386 Marlborough was the home of Mr. and Mrs. L. Higginson, probably Louis Higginson, a merchant, and his wife, Annie Louise (Eastman) Lockwood Higginson.
-They had moved to 388 Marlborough by the next season and the Quirins were again living at 386 Marlborough.
+During the 1890-1891 winter season, the Quirins were living elsewhere and 386 Marlborough was the home of Louis Higginson, a merchant, and his wife, Anna Louise (Eastman) Lockwood Higginson.
+May Davidson Lockwood, Anna Higginson’s daughter by her first marriage, to Hamilton Davidson Lockwood, lived with them.
+By the next season, they had moved to 388 Marlborough and the Quirins were again living at 386 Marlborough.

 During the 1898-1899 winter season, the Quirings were again living elsewhere and 386 Marlborough was the home of Mr. and Mrs. Charles H. Palmer, probably Charles Henry Palmer, Jr., and his wife, Mary Elizabeth (Spalding) Palmer.
 He was an investor and developer of railroads and mines in Michigan, Colorado, Montana, and Mexico.
 By 1900, they were living at the Hotel Somerset.